svetlyak40wt/dot-growl/README.md

 To test, login via ssh to the remote machine and run:

-    notify-back "Hello from remote machine"
+    nb "Hello from remote machine"

 If all was done right, a growl notification should pop up on the desktop's screen.